THUDM/INFTY/README.md

 # 🚀 Quick start
 Thanks to the PILOT repo, we provide a simple example showcasing INFTY Engine.
 Hyperparameters for specific methods are configured in `../infty_configs/`.

-You also feel free to use INFTY in your own projects following 🛠️ Installation or 🧩 Custom usage.
 ```bash
 cd infty